 🍽 How to serve this one-pot chicken dish?

-This one-pot chicken, chorizo, and nduja bake is best served with couscous, coconut rice, or a nice crusty homemade flatbread.
+This one-pot chicken, chorizo, and nduja bake dish is great served with couscous, coconut rice, or a nice crusty homemade flatbread.
 Absolutely delicious and what comfort food should be all about.

 It is also delicious and served with nicely al-dente cooked pasta like fettuccine, fusilli, rigatoni, spaghetti, linguini (my favorite), pasta penne or orzo (kids' favorite).

-Serve it with a nice rustic bread, with bulgur or couscous and with some nice boiled green beans, broccoli, asparagus or whatever greens you like or fancy.
+Serve it with a slice of nice rustic bread, with bulgur or couscous, and with some nice boiled green beans, broccoli, asparagus, or whatever greens you like or fancy.
 Enjoy!

 📍Tips

 - Brown the chorizo first helps to add a rich flavor and color to the dish.
-Skip this if you are in a hurry, but I highly recommend doing it for the best colour and flavour.
+Skip this if you are in a hurry, but I highly recommend doing it for the best color and flavor.

 - Remove excess fat released from cooking the chicken and the chorizo with one or two paper towels.
 It can be a little too oily otherwise.

-- Use cast iron skillet to make this dish but if you don’t have a skillet you may use any tray or ovenproof dish the size you desire.
-I personally love cooking in cast iron dishes as I the food tastes clearly different and that’s a lot better I’d say.
+- Use a cast iron skillet to make this dish but if you don’t have a skillet you may use any tray or ovenproof dish the size you desire.
+I love cooking in cast iron dishes as the food tastes clearly different and that’s a lot better.

 🍗 More chicken dishes you may really enjoy: